Blog

 Sample Tracking

-A pathology specimen tracking system or lab sample management system comes standard with advanced LIS system software, offering comprehensive and error-free sample tracking capabilities.
-From sample collection to the test result, the lab information system ensures that every sample is accounted for and correctly processed.
+A pathology specimen tracking system or lab sample management system comes standard with an advanced LIS system software, offering comprehensive and error-free sample tracking capabilities.
+From sample collection to test results, the laboratory information system ensures that every sample is accounted for and processed correctly.

 Learn More: How Specimen Tracking Software Improves Efficiency and Reduces the Chance for Diagnostic Errors